Global Professional Development

 After your $500 non-refundable deposit, you are able to make as many partial payments (minimum of $50 a time) through the registration portal.
 Your final balance is due ten (10) days before departure.

 Yes.
 We encourage you to familiarize yourself with airfares before purchasing.
 There is an ebb and flow to airfares and you should spend time understanding the high and low prices to make an informed choice about flights.
+Do not purchase a flight until you are fully accepted into the program.

 We will provide you with the go ahead date to begin purchasing tickets after you have been admitted to the program; you can purchase any time after that but not before you have been formally accepted to the program.